Constitution Act, 1886: Territorial representation in Parliament

 Part of the Northwest Territories were represented in the House of Commons from 1886 until the creation of Alberta and Saskatchewan in 1905.
 Yukon has been represented in the House of Commons since 1902.
 The Northwest Territories and Yukon were represented by the same member of the House of Commons between 1949 and 1952.
 After the 1952 election, the western portion of the Northwest Territories was represented by its own member; after the 1979 election, an additional member was added to the House of Commons to represent the eastern portion of the Northwest Territories.
 Nunavut, which was created from the eastern portion of the Northwest Territories, has been represented in the House of Commons since its creation in 1999.
-During its existence as a separate territory from 1876 to 1905, Keewatin was never represented in the Senate or the House of Commons.
+During its existence as a separate territory from 1876 to 1905, Keewatin was not represented in the Senate or the House of Commons.

 The level of representation of the territories in the House of Commons is in spite of their small populations relative to those of the provinces and indeed, relative to nearly all federal electoral districts.
 In 1915, former Prime Minister, Sir Wilfrid Laurier criticized the representation of the territories permitted by the Constitution Act, 1886 as inconsistent with representation by population.
 In 1987, the Supreme Court of British Columbia (British Columbia's court of original jurisdiction) noted that "representation for the territories [in the House of Commons] has never been based strictly upon population".